m-motawea/pipeline/README.md

 	Drop        bool
 }
 ```
-It is the data format whihc is passed through the routines of the pipeline.
-You can store your data inside its ```Content`` memeber.
+It is the data format which is passed through the routines of the pipeline.
+You can store your data inside its ```Content``` memeber.
 A message enters the pipeline using ```func (pipe *Pipeline) SendMessage(msg PipelineMessage)```.